cwjohan/markdown-to-html/README.md

 Output may be to stdout or to your default browser.
 Also, the underlying Markdown and GithubMarkdown classes are readable stream classes and may be used however you like (e.g., pipe to an http response or to stdout).
+Includes a demo of a web server app that uses both the classes.

 ##Installation